Xeavin/The-Insurgents-Graveyard/README.md

 ### No Teleport Requirement
 Teleport stones are no longer required when using the save crystal teleport option.

+### Priority Escape
+Party members will prioritize following the player party leader and idling over confuse, berserk, gambits, and more when fleeing.

 ### Removable Targeted Party Members
 Enables the ability to remove any targeted party members from the party.